hherzl/CatFactory/README.md

 To understand the scope for CatFactory, in few words CatFactory is the core, to have more packages we can create them with this naming convention: CatFactory.PackageName.

-In the sample code, the basic flow for existing database is:
+The flow to import an existing database is:

 * Create Database Factory
 * Import Database